 Companies should take the opportunity to have the departments collaborate on the best process.
 Features that people fight for the most are often not that important when the picture is viewed as a whole.

 Having the experience of knowing what works and what doesn’t is paramount when tracing the path in an implementation.
 You need an expert guide.
 A person that knows the system extremely well and can navigate through the minefield.
 It’s important to note that these minefields are more often business processes not system areas.

 All too often, I have seen projects lose momentum.
 It could happen because other priorities come into play, such as the project is waiting on a decision, cash flow is tight or any other valid reason.
 Although losing momentum can happen for understandable reasons, everyone involved should do their best to keep the project moving at a steady pace.
 Sometimes events that might seem like they would hold the project up can be worked around.
 Losing momentum results in time and enthusiasm lost.

 This is the area where I see the project managers play a very important part.
 The constant pinging and pushing is worthwhile in the end.
 There are going to be days where you are flying high and checking off those action items at lightning speed.
-Then there are going to be the days where your project manager is going to push you onwards like a coach yelling at you for that final pushup.
+Then there are going to be the days where your project manager is going to push you onward like a coach yelling at you for that final push up.

 #5 Don't Give Up

 Let's say you’re going through an implementation and things are not going well or you just went live and there are serious problems.
 Don't give up.
 There’s definitely a reason to reassess and constructively sail towards less turbulent seas.
 Don’t take the direction of adopting less technology based on the false rationale that it’s easier and that it worked before.